About Pink Phoenix™

 History

-The team was not founded by a breast cancer survivor, but by an avid dragon boat paddler, Dorothy Atwood, who was inspired by a team of blind paddlers.
-In November 1996, with help from the Susan G. Komen Breast Cancer Foundation, Dorothy sent letters to all survivors who registered for that year’s Race for the Cure®.
-Picking the 1997 team was easy – the first 29 to pay dues became the founding members.
+The team was not started by a breast cancer survivor, but an avid dragon boat paddler, Dorothy Atwood, who was inspired by a local team of blind paddlers.
+In November 1996, with help from the Susan G. Komen Breast Cancer Foundation, Dorothy sent letters to all breast cancer survivors who registered for that year’s Race for the Cure®.
+Picking USA’s first BCS dragon boat team was easy – the first 29 to pay dues became the founding members.

-None of the women had ever paddled before.
-They ranged in age from 29 to mid 60s and they were in different stages of physical fitness.
-For some it was the first form of exercise that sounded interesting enough to try.
+None of the women had ever paddled before!
+They ranged in age from 29 to mid 60s.
+Plus, they were in different stages of physical fitness.
+For some it was the first form of exercise that sounded interesting enough to try, their first sports team.
 Some saw paddling as an exercise that would prove that they still had control over their bodies and that they could conquer this disease.
 Some were just finishing treatment so their physical strength was compromised.
 If that wasn’t enough, various types of surgeries left some members with limited upper body movement.
 This didn’t stop Dorothy.
 Her desire to share the sport she loved so much had her out several times a week from February through the end of summer teaching and training this new team.

-The team has grown from those first 29 members to more than 100+!
-Pink Phoenix has raced in Rose Festival every year since our first appearance in 1997.
+The team has grown from those first 29 members to more than 100+ members today!
+Pink Phoenix has raced at the Portland Rose Festival Dragon Boat Race every year since our first appearance in 1997.
 In 1998, the Gorman Cup Race was added to the Rose Festival races.
 The race is named in memory of Pink Phoenix™ founding captain Michele Gorman, who died that spring.
 The Gorman Cup attracts other breast cancer survivor teams to Portland and is an exhibition race.
-Every year, Pink Phoenix™ invites non-paddling survivors to join us on the boats as we race across the Willamette River.
+Every year, Pink Phoenix™ invites non-paddling breast cancer survivors to join us on the boats as we race across the Willamette River.
+The Rose Festival races & The Gorman Cup are always on the second weekend after Memorial Day.
+Are you a breast cancer survivor and would like to celebrate with us with joy and a competitive spirit?

 Since Pink Phoenix was formed, the team has raced in venues around the world.
+In 2026, we will be racing and representing at the IBCPC France and also celebrating our Pink Phoenix 30th Anniversary.
 We are honored to represent breast cancer survivors.
-We find joy in competing with our sisters from around the world, while sharing our enthusiasm for life through the sport of dragon boating.
+We find joy in competing with our sisters from around the world, while sharing our enthusiasm for a joyful life through the sport of dragon boating.